Walk Bike Nashville

 - Preferred Attributes (not required)

-- Experience using software such as: Eventbrite, Nationbuilder, Microsoft, and Google Suite
+- Experience using software such as: Quickbooks, Gusto, Adobe Design suite, Eventbrite, Nationbuilder, Microsoft, and Google Suite.

-- Experience with, or knowledge of, walking or bicycling education
+- Experience with, or knowledge of, transportation justice, walking or bicycling advocacy.

 How to Apply